CliffracerMerchant/SoundAura/readme.md

   permission to be able to detect when a phone call is ongoing.
 Auto- pause during calls is toggled on in the app settings if the 'play in background' setting is turned on.
-- Auto-pause on audio-device changes: If SoundAura is playing, and an audio device change occurs that results in a system media volume of zero (e.g. the user unplugs or disconnects their headphones and the device's media volume is zero for its speaker), SoundAura will auto-pause
+- Auto-pause on audio device changes: If SoundAura is playing, and an audio device change occurs that results in a system media volume of zero (e.g. the user unplugs or disconnects their headphones and the device's media volume is zero for its speaker), SoundAura will auto-pause